Springe zum Hauptinhalt

 Suggested prerequisites: Mathematics I to IV, Neurocomputing, basic knowledge in Python.

 Language: English.
-The exam can of course be done in German.
+The exam is in English & German.

 Content